 - Track Engagement as an Indicator: The people who spend the most time at your activation or share their content are often your most enthusiastic prospects.
 Their active participation is a strong signal of interest.

-The trade-off for higher-quality leads is often a lower total quantity.
-That’s a good thing.
+The trade-off: Higher-quality leads often means lower total quantity.
+That's a good thing.
 A list of 50 qualified, high-intent leads is far more valuable than 500 random badge scans.
-You can learn more about this approach in our guide to trade show lead generation.

 What Technology Helps with Lead Capture at Exhibitions?